 Critical machine parts like separators, cooling towers, blowers, generators, pumps, bearings and motors usually give hints they are damaged and about to fail.
 When a fan becomes unbalanced or bearings start failing, they start vibrating more.
-Although this change wouldn't be noticable to the human eye or ear, it's easily detected by a vibration sensor.
+Although this change wouldn't be noticeable to the human eye or ear, it's easily detected by a vibration sensor.

 A remote monitoring system like the Sensaphone Sentinel uses sensors that monitor for excessive vibration.
-They detect damage early so you can take preventive action and prevent a total failure.
+They detect damage early, so you can take preventive action and prevent a total failure.

 How do vibration sensors work?

-Magnetically mounted to an air compressor motor, the vibration sensor logs how long the compressor is running and will also alarm if the vibration becomes too intense.
+Magnetically mounted to an air compressor motor, the sensor logs how long the compressor is running and will also alarm if the vibration becomes too intense.

 A vibration sensor measures the vibration velocity (e.g. severity of vibration) of a machine from 0-25 mm/s (rms) over the frequency range 10-1000Hz.
-An output of 4mA will correspond to 0 mm/sec (e.g. no vibration) and an output of 20mA corresponds to 25 mm/sec (intense vibration).
+An output of 4mA will correspond to 0 mm/sec (e.g. no vibration), and an output of 20mA corresponds to 25 mm/sec (intense vibration).

 Sensors are installed in three easy steps:

-- Hard-wired to a remote monitoring sytem
+- Hard-wire sensors to a remote monitoring system

-- Program your system to alarm and datalog the information coming from the sensor
+- Program your system to alarm and data log the information coming from the sensor

 The sensor communicates its frequency readings in real time to the remote monitoring system.
 You set the system to "alarm" when an out-of-limit value is detected.
-This gives you time to action to prevent catastrophic failure, secondary damage, and expensive downtime.
+This gives you time to take action to prevent catastrophic failure, secondary damage, and expensive downtime.